Frequently Asked Questions

 Pando self-propagates from suckering, a hormonal process.

-How Suckering Works: When growth hormones build up along the edge of a root, they spur the creation of a rament or “particle”.
-If conditions are right, the rament will send up a new stem called a “sucker”.
-Given time to grow, that sucker will mature and the roots of that branch will also spread so that the process can begin again.
+How Suckering Works: When the growth hormone cytokinins build up along the edge of a root, they spur the creation of a ramet.
+If conditions are right, the ramet will send up a new stem called a “sucker”.
+Given time to grow, that sucker will mature and the roots of that branch will also spread outward so that the process can begin again.

 Is there a limit to how long Pando can re-produce by suckering?

 None that we know of today.
-Each new stem that becomes a branch, can send out roots that will repeat the process indefinitely as long as the tree remains healthy.
+Each new stem that becomes a branch or trunk of the Pando Tree can send out roots that will repeat the process indefinitely as long as the tree remains healthy.

 Does Pando makes seeds?

 Pando is male, and so, only produces pollen.
-It can, (and likely has) mated with female aspen in its homeland meaning Pando could have sons and daughters.
+It can (and likely has) mated with female aspen in its homeland, meaning Pando could have sons and daughters in the Fish Lake Basin.

 Environment